 The onset of diapause in ECB is determined by the interaction between photoperiod and temperature.
 The differences in diapause length between the bivoltine and univoltine strains with the genomic factor Pdd, located on the Z sex chromosome (Dopman et al. 2005).
 During the larval stage, ECB predict changes in the availability of nutrients by monitoring changes in photoperiod during the warm growing season.
-When photoperiod is relatively short the genes that control the diapause phenotype and phenology are primed and development is redirected towards diapause.
-The Pdd region of chromosome Z is a major factor that controls post diapause length and is partially responsible for determining voltinism during the growing season.
+When photoperiod is relatively short, the diapause phenotype and phenology are primed and development is redirected towards diapause.
+The Pdd region of chromosome Z is a major factor that controls the length of the diapause period and is partially responsible for determining voltinism during the growing season.
 ECB diapause during winter months, at the end of their final larval instar.
-The UZ strain genotype expresses a relatively long diapause phenotype, while the BE strain genotype expresses a shorter diapause phenotype.
+The UZ strain genotype expresses a relatively long diapause phenotype, while the BE strain genotype expresses a shorter diapause phenotype, so that the UZ strain enters diapause earlier in the fall and exits diapause later in the spring than the BE genotyoe.
 Under controlled laboratory conditions, the unique response of each strain can be reproducibly observed.
-This thesis will serve to provide the physiological link between genotype and phenotype that has not yet been described.

 I hypothesize that the quantity of triglycerides stored by the European corn borer, in preparation for the additional stress of diapause, can be approximated by diapause the length of diapause.
-We predict that ECB preparing for a longer period of diapause will store relatively more triglycerides.
-In preparing for a relatively shorter diapause period, BE will store relatively less triglycerides.
+I predict that the UZ genotype of ECB preparing for a longer period of diapause will store relatively more triglycerides that the BE genotype, which will have a shorter diapause.
 While the non-diapausing treatments will store even less energy because they do not have the added metabolic cost of diapause.

-Hypothetically, longer warmer growing seasons could extend the duration of suitable environments and available resources for insects.
-These conditions have the potential to increase insect feeding, mating, and generation output.
-Climate change will disrupt insect populations and how insects respond to climate change will determine which insects are losers and which are winners, ECB is no exception.
-Currently, ECB is a major agricultural pest here in the United States, accounting for nearly $1 billion dollars cost associated with managing these pests.
+Hypothetically, longer and warmer growing seasons could extend the duration of suitable environments and available resources for insects.
+These conditions have the potential to increase insect feeding, mating, and voltinism.
+Climate change will affect insect populations and how insects respond to climate change will determine which insects are losers and which are winners, ECB is no exception.
+Currently, ECB is a major agricultural pest here in the United States, accounting for nearly $1 billion dollars in costs associated with managing these pests.
 Investigating the energy requirements of diapause could expose control mechanisms that regulate the timing of this tenuous life history decision.
 Once the mechanisms are exposed, developing strategies that can precisely affect the progression of the ECB through diapause could be valuable.
 Eventually, perturbing the European corn borer larvae’s ability to survive diapause by affecting how it accumulates and stores resources in preparation for diapause could be used as an added layer of pest management.
 Until then, the link between seasonal temperatures and global food security will become more tenuous and finding a making a comprehensive approach to dealing with the response of pest insects to climate change is imperative.

 PROPOSED METHODOLOGY